What Is Cane Sugar?

-White granulated sugar can come from either sugar cane (Saccharum officinarum) or sugar beets.
-Cane sugar is specifically the sugar made from sugar cane.
-The sucrose molecules in both types of sugar are identical, however, so scientifically there isn't much difference.
+White granulated sugar can be made either from sugarcane (Saccharum officinarum) or sugar beets.
+Cane sugar is the type made from sugarcane.
+The sucrose molecules in both types of sugar are identical, so scientifically there isn't much difference.

-On its own, cane sugar is not rich in vitamins or minerals.
+Cane sugar is not a good source of vitamins or minerals.
 One teaspoon of unrefined cane sugar provides:

 - 16 calories

 - 0 grams of fiber